RapGameDerrida/The-Rhizomatic-Library-CoQ-mod/README.md

 ***The Rhizomatic Library by RapGameDerrida is licensed under CC BY-NC-SA 4.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0***

-# The Rhizomatic Library
+# The Rhizomatic Library (a Caves of Qud mod)

-### A Caves of Qud mod
+# Description

 The Rhizomatic Library is a periodically updated Caves of Qud mod which adds books, scrolls, parchments, and other readable oddities to the game world.

-The books, for the time being, can be found in Joppa.
-Look for an odd bookshelf.
-They will eventually be moved to the Six Day Stilt.
+The books, for the time being, **can be found in Joppa.
+Look for an odd bookshelf.** They will eventually be moved to the Six Day Stilt.

 # Installation